Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 Initially, I struggled to adapt to the new methodology and found utilising what is fundamentally considered a collaborative, cyclical, approach confusing, as I tried to organise and plan as an individual developer.

-As a result of this confusion I made a lot of planning errors while developing my KANBAN boards, Epics, and Issue Cards.
+As a result of this confusion, I made a lot of planning errors while developing my KANBAN boards, Epics, and Issue Cards.

 For example, when I began creating my KANBAN boards, I had already organised most of the development environment and installed some of the project dependencies before I realised I should have included that work as part of the Agile process, breaking down each developer task into individual increments of work.

-It is however, one of the priciples of Agile to "respond to change rather than stick to a plan" so I resolved the issues and adapted my approach by reorganising the layout of my boards and cards accordingly.
+It is, however one of the principles of Agile to "respond to change rather than stick to a plan" so I resolved the issues and adapted my approach by reorganising the layout of my boards and cards accordingly.

-I also initially felt that my Epics could have been better organised and that I had too may user stories per Epic, but in retrospect the project was completed successfully and they served their purpose in providing me an overview of the relationships between smaller units of work.
+I also initially felt that my Epics could have been better organised and that I had too many user stories per Epic, but in retrospect, the project was completed successfully and they served their purpose in providing me an overview of the relationships between smaller units of work.

 <br>